1. Election Machinery

 4. What is the maximum number of votes, a voter has to cast in a local body election?

-In Rural Local Bodies a voter has to cast a minimum of 4 votes and a maximum of 6 votes (in the case of Multi member wards in Village Panchayats).
-In Urban Local Bodies a voter has to cast one vote only.
+In Rural Local Bodies a voter has to cast 4 votes and in Urban Local Bodies a voter has to cast two votes.

 5. What is Election Notification and Notice of Election?

 Election Notification contains the election programme notified by the State Election Commission and published in the Gazette.
-In pursuance of the Election Notification issued by the State Election Commission, the Returning Officers publish the Election Notice in their respective office and in the office of the AROs.
+In pursuance of the Election Notification issued by the State Election Commission, the election notice is published by the Returning Officers in their respective offices and the offices of the AROs.

 6. What is the minimum age for contesting in local body elections?